maxivak/docker-builder/readme.md

 * packer - https://github.com/mitchellh/packer

-Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.
+Packer is a tool for creating machine images for multiple platforms from a single source configuration.